-We consider the RSC of a lattice interval $[1,\ldots,L]$ if not mentioned otherwise, but in this subsection we briefly discuss the RSC of a ring with $L$ sites.
+We consider the RSC of a lattice interval $[1,L]$ if not mentioned otherwise, but in this subsection we briefly discuss the RSC of a ring with $L$ sites.
 This process can be studied using the same approaches, and some answers can be extracted from the previous results for the RSC of intervals.
 Here we present a few results in the case of the dimer RSC of rings.

-We consider rings with $L\geq 2$ to allow deposition of dimers.
+We set $L\geq 2$ to allow deposition of dimers.
 The number of dimers in a congested configuration, equivalently the total number of successful deposition events required to reach a congested covering of a ring, is deterministic when $L=2$ and $L=3$, viz. $N=1$ when $L=2$ and $N=2$ when $L=3$.
 For $L\geq 4$, the total number of successful deposition events varies from realization to realization.

-The average number $N_L$ of dimers in a congested coverage of the ring with $L$ sites can be expressed through the average number $D_{L-2}$ of dimers in a congested coverage of the interval with $L-2$ sites (that are uncovered after the first deposition event): $N_L=1+D_{L-2}$.
-Combining with \eqref{DL:sol} we obtain
+The average number $N_L$ of dimers in a congested coverage of the ring with $L$ sites can be expressed through the average number $D_{L-2}$ of dimers in a congested coverage of the interval with $L-2$ sites that are uncovered after the first deposition event.
+One gets $N_L=1+D_{L-2}$ which in conjunction with \eqref{DL:sol} yields

 for $L\geq 3$.
 The bounds on $N$ in the case of a ring read